ChameleonCloud/docs/source/getting-started/index.rst

       You have now allocated a floating IP address

 #.
-Click the *Associate* button and the floating IP will be associated to your instance.
+Click the *Associate* button and make note of the public IP address that has been associated to your instance.

 Accessing Your Instance
 =======================

-Once your instance has launched with an associated floating IP address, it can be accessed via SSH using the private key that you have downloaded during the `Launching an Instance`_ step.
+Once your instance has launched with an associated floating IP address, it can be accessed via SSH using the private key that you downloaded during the `Launching an Instance`_ step.

 .. note:: The following instructions assume that you are using a macOS or Linux terminal equivalent.
 You may view our `YouTube video on how to login via SSH on Windows <https://youtu.be/MDK5D2ptJiQ>`_.

-To log in to your instance, follow the steps:
+To log in to your instance, follow these steps:

 #.
-Open a terminal window and navigate to where you have saved the ``mychameleonkey.pem`` file.
+Open a terminal window and navigate to where you downloaded the ``mychameleonkey.pem`` file.
 Change the permissions on the file to user read/write only:

    .. code-block:: bash